dani-jimlar/djl_project2/README.md

 This is a working template that contains:
 - makefile
 - test file
-- github actios
+- github actions
-- requirenments file
+- req file